 Master of Education (M.Ed.) in Curriculum & Instruction –

 Online Degree Overview

-The Master of Education in Curriculum and Instruction (C&I) program is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education, and the workplace.
+The Master of Education (M.Ed.) in Curriculum and Instruction (C&I) program will prepare you to develop and deliver effective instructional opportunities for diverse students in various learning environments including public, private, higher education and the workplace.
 The Adult Education concentration embedded within the M.Ed. in Curriculum and Instruction program emphasizes the unique skills and concepts required to work with adult students, such as understanding the unique characteristics of adult learners, examining and applying strategies for designing effective programs, and instructional opportunities for these learners.
-In addition, the C&I degree stresses understanding program and student assessment and the effective integration of technology into instructional programs.
+In addition, the M.Ed. in Curriculum & Instruction for adult learners stresses understanding program and student assessment, and the effective integration of technology into instructional programs.

 M.Ed. in Curriculum and Instruction – Adult Education Highlights

 Courses: View Course Sequence & Descriptions

 Results: Master of Education degree in Curriculum and Instruction with a concentration in Adult Education

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule